 Often, a non-deductible IRA is just a layover on the flight from taxable income to a Roth IRA.
 Like traditional IRAs, Roth IRAs have income limits.

-So, what’s a high-income saver to do?
-The answer is the backdoor Roth IRA.
-It’s got a slightly shady name, but it’s perfectly legal.
+This is why some high-income savers choose to execute a backdoor Roth IRA.
 If your income leaves you locked out of the Roth option, you can simply contribute to a non-deductible IRA and then convert that IRA to a Roth IRA.
-Voila!
-You’ve got a Roth.

 One caveat is that the backdoor Roth is not necessarily 100% tax-free.
 Say you’ve made both deductible and non-deductible contributions to IRAs over the years.
 If you now want to convert your non-deductible IRA to a Roth, you’d have to pay income tax on a portion of this.
 To figure out your tax liability, take your after-tax contributions and divide them by the total value of all your IRAs.